OpenMDAO/OpenMDAO-Framework/docs/quick-ref/documenting.rst

 	install-guide/index
 	user-guide/index
-	arch-doc/index
 	plugin-guide/index
 	dev-guide/index
 	srcdocs/index
+	quick-ref/index
 	licenses/index
-	quick-ref/index
+	arch-doc/index

-Add ``new-guide/index`` in the desired location in the list of documents and save the file.
+Use your text editor to add ``new-guide/index`` to the desired location in the project's ``index.rst``.
+Then save the file.

-5. If you have not done so, add any new files to Bazaar using ``bzr add``.
-Also remember to commit your changes when ready.
+*  Use ``bzr add`` to add the new directory and files to the repository.
+Remember to commit your changes when ready.